mindw/RoyalMechs/RoyalMechs/README.md

 introduced in 1.9.1.
 Should work with both ModTek and vanilla mod loader.

 Available in the black market and advanced Star League systems.
-Instead, use [FellOfACargoShip] or [BattleTech Save Editor] mods to add them your mech bay.
+Also, [FellOfACargoShip] or [BattleTech Save Editor] mods can be used to add them your mech bay.

 # KTO-20
 * 3039 variant